 Finally the light bulb came on!
 We hired a webmaster and started monetizing our website business with Adsense.
 I wrote an e-book.

 Before we knew it, we, too, were in the top .5% of all U. S. websites without really realizing it.
-It just happened, exactly the way Solo Build It said it would if you just follow their simple steps to success.
+It just happened, exactly the way SBI said it would if you just follow their simple steps to success.

-Our Solo Build It site provides us with supplementary income.
+Our SBI site provides us with supplementary income.
 It enables us to live life on our terms and to come and go as we please, despite economic downturns.

-Now we have a new goal with Solo Build It.
+Now we have a new goal with SBI.
 We want to encourage others who want more freedom in their lives to venture forth into the wonderful world of Solo Build It by creating their own business website.

-For anyone wanting to make a living doing business in Ecuador or anywhere, Solo Build It is the answer.
+For anyone wanting to make a living doing business in Ecuador or anywhere, SBI is the answer.
 Gain financial freedom, peace of mind, and live the good life in Ecuador on your own terms.

-We continually receive inquiries from North Americans who want to move to Ecuador but have no idea how to make a living in Ecuador.
+We continually receive inquiries from North Americans who want to move to Ecuador but have no idea how to make a living here.
 They either have to settle for third world wages or be extremely entrepreneurial by creating a unique income niche for themselves.

-Solo Build It can solve the dilemma of how to make a living in Ecuador for those who are willing to work through the Action Guide step by step.
-After all, if a couple of monks can do it, so can anyone!
+SBI can solve the dilemma of how to make a living in Ecuador for those who are willing to work through the Action Guide step by step.
+After all, if a couple of monks created a website business, so can you!

 Back to Top